Home SEO Tools FAQs Guest post Contact Donate

-Using custom/nonstandard fonts with Google font API
+Using custom/nonstandard fonts with Google Web Fonts API

-Google font directory APILet’s face it, the choice of fonts you can use in your blog or web page is rather limited.
+Let’s face it, the choice of fonts you can use in your blog or web page is rather limited.
 While you may have tons of fonts installed in your computer, that doesn’t mean you can use all of them.
 Well, technically you can apply them in your blog, but what your readers see is limited to only the fonts installed in their computers.

 Now that’s not much of a choice isn’t it?